 “’The Littlest Witch’ rises to every holiday occasion.
 The musical is funny and innocent enough for children, but there’s also a lot of adult humor...
 A fractured fairy tale with a happy ending.”–Brighton-Pittsford Post

 “Disney delivers mirror for ‘The Littlest Witch.’
 The musical impressed Disney Studios so much, the company decided to contribute to the musical a life-size working puppet of a mirror...
 A plethora of brilliantly crafted costumes and the lively songs, make ‘The Littlest Witch’ a must see show for the kids and the whole family.”–Livingston County News

 “’The Littlest Witch,’ the perfect play for children and adults of all ages, is a story of a busy, playful, trouble-causing little witch who loves to trick and tease her friends and family.
 This tale is entertaining and fun and ends with a moral – save the tricks for Halloween.”–Syracuse Children’s Entertainment Examiner

-The production materials for The Littlest Witch include:
+The Authorized Materials/Rehearsal Package for The Littlest Witch includes: